mdabrowski1990/uds/docs/source/pages/knowledge_base/can.rst

 N_WFTmax
 ````````
-N_WFTmax is a internal parameter of a CAN communication node.
+N_WFTmax is an internal parameter of a CAN communication node.
 It specifies the maximum number of consecutive :ref:`Flow Control <knowledge-base-can-flow-control>`
 frames with WAIT :ref:`Flow Status <knowledge-base-can-flow-status>` that may be transmitted
 by the receiving entity during message reception.